vx68k/xllmnrd/README.md

-**Note**: this file is provided as the repository 'README' file and *should not* be distributed with the xllmnrd package.
+**Note**: this file is provided as a repository 'README' file and *should not* be distributed with the xllmnrd package.

 This repository contains the source code for xllmnrd.